set-soft/AudioSeparation/README.md

     cd ComfyUI/custom_nodes/
     git clone https://github.com/set-soft/AudioSeparation
     ```
+2. Install SeCoNoHe: `pip install seconohe`
-2. Restart ComfyUI.
+3. Restart ComfyUI.

 The nodes should then appear under the "audio/separation" category in the "Add Node" menu.
-You don't need to install extra dependencies.
+SeCoNoHe are just a bunch of helpers I created with common functionality I use in my nodes.

 ### Command Line Tool